-On average, cities are 3 to 8 degrees Celsius warmer than rural areas because built environments emit heat; urban surfaces absorb more sunlight and heat than natural landscapes; and urban areas lack vegetation to cool through evaporation.
-This phenomenon, termed “urban heat island effect,” triggers an increase in building energy use and air pollution, and reduces the quality of urban life.
+Cities are 3 to 8 degrees Celsius warmer than rural areas because built environments emit heat, urban surfaces absorb more sunlight and heat than natural landscapes, and urban areas lack vegetation to cool through evaporation.
+This phenomenon, known as the urban heat island (UHI) effect, triggers an increase in building energy use and air pollution, has significant health impacts, and reduces quality of life.
 Increasing the reflectance of buildings and paved surfaces reduces urban temperatures, as does greening the city.

 The City of Melbourne’s Urban Landscapes branch has been inspired by the innovative policies and approaches that many cities in the Cool Cities Network have developed.
 Accessing the Cool Cities Network to exchange perspectives, share stories and compare approaches on cooling and greening strategies has been very beneficial to furthering our thinking.
 Based on webinar conversations with the Tokyo Metropolitan Government in 2013 about their National Conservation Ordinance we are now considering if a similar policy might be effective in Melbourne.
 We have undertaken an international policy review to understand how other cities have encouraged greening in the private realm.
 This review has focused strongly on Tokyo, Seattle, Berlin and Chicago and it is now feeding into new policy exploration and development for the City of Melbourne.Yvonne Lynch, Urban Landscapes, City of Melbourne